pry0rity/sf-bikeways-blog/src/content/blog/on-a-freezing-chicago-street.md

 musicUrl: "https://www.youtube.com/watch?v=UJrhm2Q68fg"
 ---

-Two years ago, I almost died.

-They say you can 'see' the other side - not me.
-Just... pressure.
-This awful, compressing pressure in my head, like someone vacuum-packed my brain.
-I was lying eyes open in an ICU bed, fully conscious of the machine breathing for me, and all I could think was:

-*If no one had called the ambulance, who even would've died?*

-Because the person in the bed didn't feel like me.
-Not really.
-Just... some guy.
-Some burnt-out, slightly bloated version of me I didn't recognize.
+Two years ago I ended up in the ICU.
+Not from anything dramatic—just my body deciding it had had enough of whatever I was doing to it.

+I remember lying there, fully awake, machine breathing for me, thinking: "If I'd died, what would I have been doing with my life?"

+The answer was depressing.
+I had a comfortable job I could phone in.
+Money.
+Friends.
+All the boxes checked.
+But I felt like I was watching my own life from the outside.

-## the good life™ was quietly killing me
+## the problem with easy

-On the surface, nothing was wrong.
-I had a cushy 9-5 that I could realistically finish from 10-3.
-I had friends, a social calendar, money to burn on things I didn't need.
-It was easy.
-Kind of fun, even.

-But underneath that?
-Meh.

-Nothing was on fire, but everything felt fake.
-Or flat.
-Like I was acting out a decent impression of a happy person.

-## vibe coding through life

-3 days in the ICU and 4 days on a couch later, I finally made it on a plane.

-I pulled up my activation-locked macbook pro and opened my shiny official Career Planning doc in Notion.
-No idea why.
-Morbid curiosity, maybe.

-First line:

-**L4 – Lead ⭐**

-**That smug little bastard hit me harder than the morphine drip.**

-Oh yeah?
-You wanna be a *star student?* That's what you're pushing for, the thing that'll make you feel satisfied?

-Would the EMTs have cared that I crushed my quarterly webinar metrics?
-Would anyone? *Dude*.

-It hit me all at once: the dissociation, the emptiness, the sense of being stuck.
-I wasn't doing anything meaningful, I was just chasing the smallest possible wins.
-Low-effort, low-stakes dopamine.
-Ship the deck.
-Hit the number.
-Get the Slack emoji.
-Repeat.

-College me would've punched me in the throat.

-That guy was *feral*.
-He built weird stuff for no reason.
-Took on dumb projects just to see if he could do them.
-Said no when everyone said yes.
-Stayed up all night over ideas that didn't matter to anyone but him.
+Nothing was wrong, exactly.
+That was the problem.

+I'd optimized for comfort.
+Low effort, low stakes, low everything.
+Ship the deck, hit the number, get the Slack reaction.
+Repeat until retirement or death, whichever came first.

+College me would've been disgusted.
+That guy stayed up all night building things nobody asked for.
+Took on projects just to see if he could.
+Actually cared about stuff.

-Now?
-I was "delivering cross-functional value."
-I was a walking, talking SMART goal.
+Now I was "delivering cross-functional value."
+I'd become a walking SMART goal.

-## the fake escape plan
+## the fake solution

-So I did what any rational person having a quarter-life identity crisis would do:
+So I did what people do when they panic: I tried to change everything at once.

-– Told everyone I was moving to New York
-– Told my amazing, patient partner that I needed space or whatever
-– Cleaned my apartment religiously - but not Jordan Peterson style.
-Screw that guy.
+Told everyone I was moving to New York.
+Told my partner I needed space.
+Started cleaning my apartment obsessively (not in a Jordan Peterson way—screw that guy).

-Did it fix anything?
-Of course not.

-Changing the scenery doesn't do much when the plot is still garbage.
+It didn't help.
+Changing your location doesn't fix anything when the actual problem is you.

-## what I actually needed
+## what actually changed

-Eventually, the spiral ran out of gas.
-I just sat with it.
+Eventually I stopped running and just sat with it.

-I started thinking about my senior design project at SCU.
-If I did it now - as the current version of me - I probably would've picked something safe, something résumé-approved with all the right keywords and social impacts and no risk of failure.

-But back then, we built something from scratch in a garage, off-campus, with our own money and no institutional approval.
-We didn't care about grades or jobs or LinkedIn clout.
-We just wanted to see if we could turn the design and startup buzzword craziness we were pitching in our engineering circles into something real.
+I thought about my senior design project at SCU.
+We built something in a garage with our own money and no institutional backing.
+We didn't care about résumés or LinkedIn.
+We just wanted to see if we could make something real.

-We weren't trying to win.
-We were trying to *feel it* - the thrill of figuring it out, the friction of uncertainty, the joy of doing something no one asked us to do.

-That's what I was missing.
-Not a new zip code or a different friend group or some better-curated routine.
-I was missing a challenge that felt like mine.
-Something open-ended, full of risk, and yeah — probably a little stupid.

-## here's the new plan

-This is a bike blog now, sort of.
-But also it's not.
-It's just me trying to get back to doing dumb, hard things on purpose.

-### career
+That's what I'd lost.
+Not ambition—I had plenty of that.
+But the willingness to do something hard and uncertain just because it mattered to me.

+## what I'm doing now

-I joined Gitpod as a foundational PMM.
-It's early, messy, slightly chaotic...
-There's guardrails for sure, but there's no clear path, which is the point.
-I'm not here to execute someone else's plan, I'm here to go on a generational run.
-Or screw it up and try again.
+I joined Gitpod as a PMM.
+It's early and messy and there's no playbook.
+That's the point.

-### personal

-I'm biking every single bike lane in San Francisco.
-No real reason.
-It's just a thing that sounds hard and funny and slightly beautiful and *totally* unnecessary.
-I'll take photos, maybe some video, and I'll definitely be drinking way too much coffee.
-But I genuinely believe this city has so much untapped potential for urban biking and I want the world to see it.
+I'm also biking every bike lane in San Francisco.
+No real reason except it sounds hard and interesting and I think this city could be so much better for cyclists than it is.

-More on that soon.

-### social

-I'll be moving in with my partner - yep, the one I almost walked away from during my fake New York phase.
-Turns out stability is actually scarier than chaos.
+And I'm moving in with my partner—the one I almost left during my fake New York phase.
+Turns out commitment is scarier than chaos.
 And better.
-Usually.
-I'll also be spending more time with the people that matter the most - my family, my closest friends, and myself - and learning how to focus my time on maintaining and building valuable relationships, diligently.

-This isn't a rebrand.
-This is me doing what college me would've done if he had a gravel bike, a few unresolved issues, and a mild obsession with maps.
+This isn't a rebrand or a fresh start.
+It's just me trying to do things that feel real again.

-Let's see where this goes.
+We'll see how it goes.